Los Hombres del Camuflaje

 Los Hombres del Camuflaje (Spanish for "Men In Camouflage") was a Mexican sibling professional wrestling tag team consisting of Artillero (real name unrevealed) and Súper Comando (real name Gustavo Torres Ramirez).
-The team is currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying rudos ("Bad guys") wrestling characters.
+The team is working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying rudos ("Bad guys") wrestling characters.
 Los Hombres del Camuflaje are second generation wrestlers, sons of wrestler Principe Odin, with several of their brothers being professional wrestlers.
 Artillero is a Luchador enmascarado, or masked professional wrestler while Súper Comando worked as an enmascarado until December 25, 2015.
 Artillero's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Artillero and Super Comando are the brothers of CMLL low card wrestler Bengala, although it is not openly acknowledged by CMLL.
 The two used a military theme, reflected in their ring gear, mask and trunks which is at least partially camouflage.